razamehar/AI-Debate-Simulator/README.md

-# Chat between two AI Models
+# AI Debate Simulator: Dynamic Agent-Based Argumentation

-This project enables a human moderator to oversee a conversation between two AI models, Model1 and Model2, on a specified topic.
-The system prompts the moderator to set the topic and allows them to decide which model responds at each turn.
-By calling Model1 or Model2, the moderator directs the discussion, ensuring both perspectives are explored.
-The entire conversation is logged for review after the session.
+This project enables a human moderator to oversee a debate between two AI models on a specified topic.
+Model1 argues in favor, while Model2 argues against.
+The moderator sets the topic and directs the discussion by selecting which model responds.
+The conversation is logged for review

 ## Description

 The system allows the user to: